fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 A caller becomes eligible for callback based on any one of the following configured conditions coming true:

-- **Wait time in queue** - Once a caller in queue exceeds this configured wait time they become eligible for callback.
+- **Wait time in queue**: Once a caller in queue exceeds this configured wait time they become eligible for callback.
 This option applies to callers at the front of the queue.

-- **Number of calls in queue** - Once the number of callers in queue reaches this level, new callers arriving in the queue become eligible for callback.
+- **Number of calls in queue**: Once the number of callers in queue reaches this level, new callers arriving in the queue become eligible for callback.
 This option applies to callers arriving in the queue.
 Callers that arrived in the queue before this limit was reached aren't eligible for callback.

-- **Calls to agent ratio** - Once the number of callers waiting in queue exceeds the ratio, new callers arriving in the queue become eligible for callback.
+- **Calls to agent ratio**: Once the number of callers waiting in queue exceeds the ratio, new callers arriving in the queue become eligible for callback.
 This option applies to callers arriving in the queue.

 Additionally, for a call to become eligible for callback, its inbound phone number must be a publicly dialable, non-premium phone number in E.164 format, and it must not be presenting to an agent.